-So if these central authorities do not consider crypto as a currency, what is the status of cryptocurrency in Canada?
+So if these central authorities do not consider crypto as a currency, what is the status of Canada's crypto tax?
 And are there any Canadian crypto laws?
+How is crypto taxed in Canada?
 To answer these questions we need to explore the status of cryptocurrency in Canada.

 Status Of Cryptocurrency In Canada

 Fulfilling the purpose of the Income Tax Act, the Canada Revenue Agency (CRA) considers cryptocurrency a commodity.
-The CRA established a cryptocurrency section in 2017 to guarantee that Canadians who invest in cryptocurrencies pay their fair share of taxes.
+The CRA established a cryptocurrency section in 2017 to guarantee that whoever invests in cryptocurrencies pays their fair share of tax on crypto in Canada.
 It also conducts crypto audits for tax purposes.